Skip Navigation

 The one-bedroom, one-bathroom home features:

-Described as one of the finest examples of sustainable living on the planet, DesertSol was the top-ranked entry in the United States and took second place in the global competition.
-Team Las Vegas was the only U.S. team to place in the top three of the prestigious Solar Decathlon competition in Irvine, California.
+Described as one of the finest examples of sustainable living on the planet, DesertSol was the top-ranked entry in the United States and took second place in the prestigious global competition.
+Team Las Vegas was the only U.S. team to place in the top three of the Solar Decathlon 2013.

 Video: What is DesertSol?